Buying CBD Oil For The First Time

-By far the most important thing to look for in a CBD tincture is the total mg of CBD.
-None of the other topics in this list is as important for measuring a quality CBD product.
+The most important thing to look for in a CBD tincture is the total milligrams of CBD.
 Just because a tincture is made from hemp extract, hemp oil, or hemp seed oil doesn’t mean it contains CBD.
-Unfortunately, some companies purposely mislead first-time buyers who may not be able to recognize a true CBD product.
-Any reputable CBD company should be very clear about how much CBD is in their products (typically measured in milligrams) so that you have an accurate idea of how much CBD you are getting.
-The gold standard is if they have their products tested by a third party lab.
+Any reputable CBD company should be very clear about how much CBD is in their products so that you have an accurate idea of how much CBD you are getting.
+The gold standard is if they have their products tested by a third-party lab.

 We have covered the difference between full spectrum and isolate based CBD in detail before, but it is worth revisiting as these are terms frequently used and rarely defined in the CBD space.
 When extracting CBD from hemp for use in oils, processors have the choice to specifically isolate the CBD or also extract additional cannabinoids and terpenes.
-Isolate based products are made from near pure CBD extracts (known as CBD isolate).
-Whereas full spectrum CBD products are made from whole plant extracts which include additional cannabinoids and terpenes from the hemp plant.
-In the middle are broad-spectrum products, which like full spectrum products include additional natural hemp compounds, but specifically, do not contain THC.
+Isolate based products are made from near pure CBD extracts (known as CBD isolate), while full spectrum CBD products are made from whole plant extracts which include additional cannabinoids and terpenes from the hemp plant.

 Many feel the additional compounds found in full spectrum products have a synergistic effect that aids the efficacy of CBD.
 This theory is commonly known as the entourage effect.
 However, due to a lack of research, there is little clarity as to what benefits can be expected and in what situations.
 Until more research is conducted the significance of the entourage effect is still up for debate.

-CBD on its own has little to no flavor, however, the hemp terpenes included in full spectrum products can give CBD oils an earthy taste.
-This doesn’t appeal to everyone, however, so some companies often exclude these hemp terpenes or add new flavors to change the overall taste of the tincture.
-To help you understand your options we have covered some of the most common flavoring techniques and what you can expect.
+CBD on its own has little to no flavor.
+However, the hemp terpenes included in full spectrum products can give CBD oils an earthy taste.
+This doesn’t appeal to everyone, so some companies often exclude these hemp terpenes or add new flavors to change the overall taste of the tincture.
+To help you understand your options, we have covered some of the most common flavoring techniques and what you can expect.